-Last month, I faced a common yet complex challenge: replacing a standard redirect-based authentication flow with a custom in-app UI that would integrate with our OIDC provider for the “Spell Coach” application.
-The goal was to create a custom authentication experience rather than redirecting users to the provider’s standard login page.
-What would typically involve days of research, planning, and painstaking security considerations became an opportunity to fundamentally rethink my development approach.
+Last month I had a familiar but awkward job to do: replace a standard redirect-based authentication flow with a custom in-app UI that talks to our OIDC provider for the “Spell Coach” application.
+I wanted users to sign in inside the app rather than bouncing out to the provider’s hosted login page.
+Normally that means days of research, planning and careful security work.
+This time it became a chance to rethink how I develop.

-Rather than jumping straight to code, I engaged Claude as a planning partner, starting with a high-level question: “How can I improve the authentication experience without compromising security?”
-What happened next changed my perspective on AI-assisted development.
+Instead of opening an editor, I treated Claude as a planning partner and started with a broad question: “How can I improve the authentication experience without compromising security?”
+What came back changed how I think about AI-assisted development.

-My breakthrough realisation was that documentation should precede code - not just as a best practise but as a fundamental part of the development conversation with the AI.
-I asked Claude to create a detailed authentication specification (AUTH.md) that would serve as our shared understanding.
+The thing that clicked was that documentation should come before code.
+Not as a tidy deliverable, but as the actual conversation I was having with the AI.
+So I asked Claude to write a detailed authentication specification, AUTH.md, that we would both treat as the shared understanding.

-This document became our “source of truth” - a contract between me and the AI assistant that guided all subsequent development.
+That document became our source of truth, a contract between me and the AI assistant that shaped everything that followed.

 ## User Registration Flow